-Santa Fe may be a small city, but when it comes to national rankings it takes its place alongside New York and Los Angeles as one of the top three art markets by volume.
+Santa Fe’s art galleries have landed it a reputation alongside New York and Los Angeles as one of the top three art markets by volume.
 It regularly comes in either second or third in the rankings, depending on whom you ask, beating out notably art-conscious cities like San Francisco, Chicago, and Miami.

 “In my gallery, I like to share information about the artists or arrange for buyers to meet the artists to personalize the art-buying experience,” says Nancy Hunter, Hunter Kirkland Contemporary’s director.
 “Santa Fe is a particularly good destination for buying art because the experience here is more congenial than in places like San Francisco or New York, where I’ve also sold art.
 People can develop a relationship with both the art dealer and the artists.
 I rarely hear negative comments, but I often hear people say things like, ‘I never thought I would like contemporary art, but I love what you are showing the gallery.’”